-

 ^Specialists may qualify to be on the Extended Panel (EP).
 You may enjoy selected panel benefits depending on your policy and riders.

-Dr Benjamin Chuah is an oncologist practising at Mount Elizabeth Hospitals, Singapore.
+Dr Benjamin Chuah is a medical oncologist at Gleneagles Hospital, Singapore.

-His subspecialty interest is in gastrointestinal cancers including oesophageal, gastric, biliary tract, pancreatic, liver (hepatocellular carcinoma), neuroendocrine and colorectal cancers.
+His subspecialties are in gastrointestinal cancers, including oesophageal, gastric, biliary tract, pancreatic, liver (hepatocellular carcinoma), neuroendocrine cancers and colorectal cancers.

-Prior to entering private practice, he was actively involved in postgraduate teaching and research.
-He was the director for postgraduate medical education in medical oncology and was a core faculty for the residency programme for internal medicine.
+Before entering private practice, he was involved in both post-graduate teaching and research.
+He was the director of post-graduate medical education (medical oncology) and a core faculty for the residency programme (internal medicine) at the National University Hospital (NUH).

-As a clinical cancer specialist and researcher, his research work includes small cell gall bladder cancer with paraneoplastic hyponatremia, exploring the lack of somatic mutations in VEGFR-2 tyrosine kinase domain in hepatocellular carcinoma, renal cell carcinoma (kidney cancer) with bony metastases, and use of the chemotherapy drug docetaxel (Taxotere) with or without ketoconazole in breast cancer.
+As a clinical cancer specialist and researcher, his research work includes small cell gallbladder cancer with paraneoplastic hyponatremia, exploring the lack of somatic mutations in VEGFR-2 tyrosine kinase domain in hepatocellular carcinoma, renal cell carcinoma (kidney cancer) with bony metastases, and the use of the chemotherapy drug, docetaxel with or without ketoconazole in breast cancer.